iv-cores/gradle-public-resources/README.md

 Spring-boot will see your library and automatically configure the resources to be served from your application.

-## Tasks
-The plugin pulls in the `java-library` plugin and adds the following tasks:

-### Generate Sources
- - name: `www-GenerateSources`
- - executes before: `compileJava`

-This task generates the classes needed to autoconfigure the application and serve the static resources.

-### Copy Resources
- - name: `www-CopyResources`
- - executes before: `processResources`

-This task copies the resources from the specified directory to the gradle build directory so that it can be packaged into the JAR file.

-If the resources need to be built or processed in any way before copying, make this task (`www-CopyResources`) dependent on those build tasks.

 ## Configuration
 The plugin is configured using the `www` extension.
 The following properties are available:

 | Property        | Description                                              | Default                    |